 - Second swim cap/neoprene cap (for cold swims)

 - Tools for bike (tyre levers, spare inner tube, multi-tool)

 - Photo ID (for registration, normally a passport/driving license)

 - Plus anything that you specifically may want to take

 During registration you will have indicated whether you wanted a special needs bag or not.
 I always encourage my athletes to say yes, so they can stick some expendables they may need in their bag.
 This could be a spare inner tube in case you’ve already used your spare, obscure nutrition you just might fancy on the marathon, and anything in-between.
 As yourself what you normally crave during a hard workout, and pack that.

 Use this opportunity to read (or re-read) the athlete guide to familiarise yourself with the course and what you can expect.

 Your first port of call should be registration where you will receive the following:

-Red bag– This is for your running kit, which in most cases will simply be your running kit, more details below
+Red bag– This is for your running kit.
+In most cases will simply be your running kit, more details below

 Race number– This is essential to avoid a disqualification, in Europe you need to wear it on the bike, however this is not always a requirement in all territories, so check the race guide.
 Most athletes will run with a race belt which their number will be attached to, allowing them to spin it behind them on the bike, and round the front for the run as per the rules.